oxedions/banquise/README.md

 Now regarding logical files, few things need to be checked in the current version.

   - **Ensure that time zone in /srv/salt/pxe/ks.cfg.jinja is the same as the one you used to deploy saltmaster and master.
 If not, slurm (munge) will not be able to authenticate.** Default is America/New_York.
   - If you are using servers with BMC, edit default.jinja2 in /srv/salt/pxe and add console=tty0 console=ttyS1,115200 at the end of line with APPEND.
-This should allow ipmi console (you may need to change ttyS1 to ttyS0 or ttyS2 depending of your hardware).
+This should allow ipmi console (you may need to change ttyS1 to ttyS0 or ttyS2 depending on your hardware).

 Finaly, generate a munge key using: